-Her Majesty the Queen ascended the throne in 1952 and was crowned in 1953.
-She is the elder daughter of HM King George VI.
-As Queen she is Sovereign of Australia and all government, justice and national defence is carried out in her name.
-An oath of allegiance to the Queen is a fundamental criterion of membership in the Australian body politic.
-She stands above all political matters.
-Although the Queen is usually resident in the UK, her presence wherever it may be, ensures that the machinations of overbearing politicians are ultimately kept in check as she remains the ultimate check on procedural correctness.
+His Majesty Charles III ascended the throne in September 2022 and was crowned on the 6th of May 2023.
+He is the eldest son of Her Late Majesty Queen Elizabeth II.
+As King he is Sovereign of Australia and all government, justice and national defence is carried out in his name.
+An oath of allegiance to the King is a fundamental criterion of membership in the Australian body politic.
+He stands above all political matters.
+Although the King is usually resident in the UK, his presence wherever it may be, ensures that the machinations of overbearing politicians are ultimately kept in check as he remains the ultimate check on procedural correctness.

-The Sovereign is represented throughout Australia by the Governor-General (see separate section) who is appointed by her on the advice of her Prime Minister and in each state she is represented by a Governor who is again appointed by her on the advice of her State Premier.
+The King, known as the Sovereign, is represented throughout Australia by the Governor-General (see separate section) who is appointed by him on the advice of his Prime Minister and in each state he is represented by a Governor who is again appointed by him on the advice of his State Premier.
 All Governors and Governors-General are Australian citizens.
 Whilst in office the Governor-General is in effect the head of state and performs all national regal functions in the absence of the monarch.
-The Queen is kept abreast of affairs by her Governor-General.
-Only the Queen can remove a Governor or Governor-General from his post.
+The King is kept abreast of affairs by his Governor-General.
+Only the King can remove a Governor or Governor-General from their post.

-Although she is often physically distant, close contact with Australia and Australians is maintained either through vice-regal briefings and government communiques or from individual Australians writing to her or those who are fortunate enough to meet her in person.
-Her visits to Australia have over the years given her a comprehensive understanding of the country.
+Although King Charles is often physically distant, close contact with Australia and Australians is maintained either through vice-regal briefings and government communiques or from individual Australians writing to him or those who are fortunate enough to meet him in person.
+His visits to Australia have over the years given him a comprehensive understanding of the country.

-The Queen is a practising Christian and the Supreme Governor of the Church of England.
-Her Governorship is an all-important aspect of her reign which many of us are inclined to forget but which she does not.
-Although her religion is personal it is also a national matter as a prayer for the Queen, from wherever or whomever it may be offered, is a prayer for Her and for the good governance of the nation state.
-Although the Anglican Church in Australia is an autonomous Province within the Anglican Communion, it is only to be encouraged for our church authorities to recognise the Queen's commitment to the Christian faith and to offer prayers for her well being as a person and as Queen.
+The King is a practising Christian and the Supreme Governor of the Church of England.
+His Governorship is an all-important aspect of his reign which many of us are inclined to forget but which he does not.
+Although his religion is personal it is also a national matter as a prayer for the King, from wherever or whomever it may be offered, is a prayer for him and for the good governance of the nation state.
+Although the Anglican Church in Australia is an autonomous Province within the Anglican Communion, it is only to be encouraged for our church authorities to recognise the King's commitment to the Christian faith and to offer prayers for his well being as a person and as King.
 Many of us follow different faiths and many of us have none but we remember that our stable governance is based on Christianity and, in combination with many other influences, helped form the way of life we enjoy today.

 Do you like this page?